spinnytea/freecell/README-todo.md

 ## Top-Level TODOs

-- FIXME (deck) ← finish those
-  - (or _first_ do `npm test src/game/game.test` top down)
-  - start with init, print, parse; the data model
-  - then do shuffle, deal
-  - then keyboard
-  - then juice
 - TODO (4-priority) (techdebt) replace @link with @linkcode
 - TODO (gsap) review how we use gsap, right now it feels like magic
 - TODO (techdebt) switch from nextjs to vite